 Phase 1b Reopen Bristol – Portishead line with an hourly passenger service.

 MetroWest Phase 2

-Upgrade Bristol to Yate to a half-hourly service, potentially extending beyond Yate to Gloucester and serving a restored station at Charfield, between Yate and Cam & Dursley.
+Upgrade Bristol to Yate to a half-hourly service and possibly extend beyond Yate to Gloucester, serving a restored station at Charfield, between Yate and Cam & Dursley.

 Reopen the Bristol – Henbury line with an hourly service.